 Keyword metadata is rarely if ever used to tabulate search engine rankings.
-However, you should already know your keyword phrases, so it doesn’t hurt to add them into your keyword metadata.
+However, you should already know your keyword phrases, so it doesn’t hurt to add them to your keyword metadata.
 You’ll want to include a variety of phrases.
 As a general rule, try to keep it to about 6-8 phrases with each phrase consisting of 1-4 words.
 A great example would be “computer science degree.”

 4. Have a link-worthy site

 Focus on creating relevant links within the text.
 Instead of having “click here” links, try writing out the name of the destination.
-“Click here” has no search engine value beyond the attached URL, whereas “Michigan Tech Enterprise Program” is rich with keywords and will improve your search engine rankings as well as the ranking of the page you are linking to.
-Always use descriptive links by linking keywords—it not only improves search engine optimization, but also adds value to your readers, including those with disabilities or who are using screen readers.
+“Click here” has no search engine value beyond the attached URL, whereas the “Michigan Tech Enterprise Program” is rich with keywords and will improve your search engine rankings as well as the ranking of the page you are linking to.
+Always use descriptive links by linking keywords—it not only improves search engine optimization but also adds value to your readers, including those with disabilities or who are using screen readers.